vmware/vic-product/docs/user_doc/vic_vsphere_admin/set_up_ops_user.md

 `--ops-user`, no short name

 `--ops-password`, no short name

-The user account that you specify in `--ops-user` must have ready-only non-propagating permissions on the datacenter in which you are deploying the VCH, or be a member of a user group on which you have manually configured the correct permissions.

 If you do not specify `--ops-user`, the VCH runs with the vSphere Administrator credentials with which you deploy the VCH, that you specify in either `--target` or `--user`.